shib0li/Scalable-GPRN/README.md

 ```
 pip install scikit-learn
 ```
 We highly recommend to use [_Docker_](https://www.docker.com/) to freeze the running experiments.
-We attach our docker build file for our experiments.
+We attach our docker build file.

 ## Run
 Please find the details of running configuration from *run.sh*